- Sissela Matzner

 Event organisation, hosting and admin

-Assistant for Dr Eve Hepburn (School of Social and Political Science).
+Assistant (past), Dr Eve Hepburn (School of Social and Political Science).
 I assisted with the organisation of a series of careers events for final year Politics and International Relations MA honours students.
-I invited guest speakers from higher education, private, public and third sector, semester 2, 2014-2015 and semester 1 and 2, 2015-2016.
+I invited guest speakers from higher education, private, public and third sector 2014-2015.

 Report and summary writing